RickP/rp2040_cdc_msc_template/README.md

 - You'll need a working Python3 installation

-- Install rp2040 sdk and add PICO_SDK_PATH to your environment (optional - if you don't do it sdk will be downloaded in build dir)
+- Optional: Install rp2040 sdk and add PICO_SDK_PATH to your environment (If you don't do it sdk will be downloaded on the first build)

 ## Building